|

 and tarnishes the event as a true test of skill.

-So without any further ado, let's present the class of 2011—and like always, it is a deserving group.
-The following individuals were
+So without any further ado, let's present the class of 2015—and as always, it is a deserving group.
+The following individuals

-one of following sportsmanship nominees when submitting their 2012 membership form and voting
+submitting their 2016 membership form and voting for Continuing

 Nominees